tkzt/vue-plain-avatar-uploader/src/components/README.md

 #### action.slider

-So called slider is used to adjust image size, and also example is below:
+So called slider is used to adjust image size, and also an example is below:

 ```vue
 <template>